Should You Back Your Sales Manager For Another Year?

-You are five months into the current financial year or depending on your reporting cycle, you could be in Q3 or Q4.
-The results are in, and the trend is not good – sales will not make their conservative targets, and the shortfall is rising over 10% behind.
+You are five months into the current financial year, or depending on your reporting cycle, you could be in Q3 or Q4.
+The results are in, and the trend is not good – sales will not make their conservative targets, and the shortfall is rising over 10%.

 As CEO, you are managing both the top and bottom line, and making the right adjustments to keep the bottom line healthy is your priority.
 You need to start managing the risk of a sales shortfall in top-line revenue before it adversely affects the bottom line.

 A meeting with the sales manager and a request for scrutiny of the pipeline and customer ordering trends leaves you with the uncomfortable feeling that the risk is real.
 The sales manager assures you they are doing everything; the market is challenging, but next year will improve.

-Your business depends on the sales force delivering results as that is your primary income stream.
+Your business depends on the sales force delivering results, as that is your primary income stream.
 The business is not supplemented by other revenue streams.
 The shortfall refers to losing planned funds that were allocated to other areas of the business.
 You contemplate the business repercussions of less revenue and the timing of when to act and how:

-- The first reaction is commonly to start cutting costs.
+- The first reaction is common to start cutting costs.
 By trimming the overheads and reducing what seems to be some luxury expenditure, you can have a short-term effect of keeping the bottom line healthy.

-- You then review the profit and loss and look at ratios of staff costs, marketing costs, cost of sales and find some improvements that can be made without detriment to the business’s ability to produce and serve customers.
+- You then review the profit and loss and look at ratios of staff costs, marketing costs, and cost of sales and find some improvements that can be made without detriment to the business’s ability to produce and serve customers.

 These actions will provide you with a window of opportunity to keep a healthy or reasonable bottom line, and now you then need to turn your attention back to the cause of the problem.
 The sales manager is responsible for delivering planned top-line revenue with a minimum profit margin.
 That is the mandate of all sales management roles.
 The business was or should have been geared to deliver under their guidance.